jschalkwijk/ionic-http-error-toast/README.md

 to display error messages send from the server set useResponseError=true.
 The default value is false;
 Options takes an ToastOptions object with the same properties you would pass to a toast in Ionic.
-!!Important.
-Do not add a message property to this object.

     IonicHttpErrorToastModule.forRoot({
           httpErrors: {